Unique selling proposition

-In marketing, the unique selling proposition (USP), also called the unique selling point, or the unique value proposition (UVP) in the business model canvas, is the marketing strategy of informing customers about how one's own brand or product is superior to its competitors (in addition to its other values).
+In marketing, the unique selling proposition (USP), also called the unique selling point or the unique value proposition (UVP) in the business model canvas, is the marketing strategy of informing customers about how one's own brand or product is superior to its competitors (in addition to its other values).

-It was used in successful advertising campaigns of the early 1940s.
-The term was coined by television advertising pioneer Rosser Reeves of Ted Bates & Company.
-Theodore Levitt, a professor at Harvard Business School, suggested that, "Differentiation is one of the most important strategic and tactical activities in which companies must constantly engage."
+This strategy was used in successful advertising campaigns of the early 1940s.
+The term was coined by Rosser Reeves, a television advertising pioneer of Ted Bates & Company.
+Theodore Levitt, a professor at Harvard Business School, suggested that, "differentiation is one of the most important strategic and tactical activities in which companies must constantly engage."
 The term has been extended to cover one's "personal brand".

 Definition

 A unique selling proposition (USP) refers to the unique benefit exhibited by a company, service, product or brand that enables it to stand out from competitors.
 The unique selling proposition must be a feature that highlights product benefits that are meaningful to consumers.
 USP focuses on explicit claims of uniqueness involving an objectively verifiable product attribute or benefit-in-use.
+In summary: